 The School District of Oconee County offers free 4K classes for students who are considered "at-risk.'
 We currently have 19 4K classes, with at least one program in each of our elementary schools.

 - Who qualifies for the free 4K program?

 - 4K Screenings

 - How old does a child have to be to attend 4K?

 - Can my student attend an SDOC 4K program if I pay a fee?

 - What do I need to bring to my child's 4K screening appointment

 To qualify for free 4K programs, at least one of the following situations must apply:

 - Family income is at or below the 100% below poverty level

-- Child has a documented developmental delay,
+- Child has documented developmental delays,

 - Child has an Individual Education Plan (IEP) requiring pre-kindergarten